AlavishPasunuri06/AlavishPasunuri06/README.md

 # Hi there! 👋 I'm Alavish Pasunuri

 Welcome to my GitHub profile!
-I'm a recent Computer Science graduate with a passion for software engineering and a keen interest in building innovative solutions.
+I'm a Computer Science graduate with a passion for software engineering and a keen interest in building innovative solutions.
 I'm actively seeking opportunities as a software engineer to contribute my skills and knowledge to exciting projects.

 ## About Me